Browse All Services

 How is a root canal done?

-A root canal requires numbing or anesthesia because it requires the dentist to entirely remove the inflamed and infected tissues from the center of the tooth.
+A root canal requires numbing or anesthesia because it requires the dentist to fully remove the inflamed and infected tissues from the centre of the tooth.
 They then reshape and clean the interior then fill the space with a dental filling made of resin.
 There is also a new crown put on at the top, to give the tooth a natural finish.

-Root canals are often specific and identified with ease.
-You might need an endodontic treatment for a root canal if your symptoms include:
+Root canals are often specific and identified with ease; symptoms include:

 Pain or irritation deep in the lower root of the tooth